How the personal savings allowance works

 The tax bands that apply to England, Wales and Northern Ireland are used to determine the personal savings allowance (the income tax bands and rates are slightly different for Scottish residents).

-According to HMRC, less than 5% of people pay tax on their savings income.
-If you are a basic rate taxpayer with a competitive easy access savings account paying 0.61% AER, you would currently need just over £150,000 in savings to exceed your PSA.
-Higher rate taxpayers with the same account would require more than £75,000 in savings before they started to pay tax on the interest.
+If you are a basic rate taxpayer with a competitive easy access savings account paying 3.4% AER, you would currently need just over £29,412 in savings to exceed your PSA.
+Higher rate taxpayers with the same account start paying tax on their interest if they have around £14,700 in savings..
+If this applies to you, you may want to consider utilising tax-free savings options like ISAs (more on this later).

 If you own a joint account with someone else, interest is usually split equally between you and the other account holder.